 - Defined contribution plans: In a defined contribution plan, you choose how much to contribute.
 How much money you have for retirement depends on how much you put into the plan and how well your investments perform by the time you retire.

 - Defined benefit plans: Unlike defined contribution plans, defined benefit plans, also known as pension plans, provide income during your retirement that is not directly tied to investments you choose.
-Instead, your retirement income depends on factors like how much you earn, how long you work in your school district, and your age at retirement.
+Instead, your retirement income depends on factors such as how much you earn, how long you have worked in your school district, and your age at retirement.

 Defined Contribution Plans